Protesters clash with Minneapolis police after George Floyd’s death

 Police fired rubber bullets, tear gas and stun grenades on some protesters, reports said.
 The protest started peacefully but the situation deteriorated and some demonstrators were seen breaking windows of police cars and hurling rocks, reports said.

-Floyd, 46, died Monday night and video later emerged showing the man on the ground with a police officer pressing his knee against his neck.
+Floyd, 46, died Monday night and video later emerged showing the man on the ground with a police officer pressing his knee against Floyd's neck.
 Footage released of the incident showed Floyd shouting, “I cannot breathe” and “Don’t kill me.”

 GEORGE FLOYD'S COUSINS SPEAK OUT ABOUT HEARTBREAK OVER HIS DEATH IN MINNEAPOLIS POLICE CUSTODY